bio-ontology-research-group/biomed-literature/readme.md

 https://bitbucket.org/hspsdb/nosql-biosets/src/master/nosqlbiosets/pubmed/) project

 For development, we use a non public Elasticsearch server for PMC and PubMed queries.
-If you index PMC and PubMed articles in your Elasticsearch server update the Elasticsearch URL in `biolit/esquery.py` file to point the queries to your server.
+After you index PMC and PubMed articles with your Elasticsearch server update the Elasticsearch URL in `biolit/esquery.py` file to point the queries to your server.